greglook/merkledag-ledger/doc/model.md

 ## Register Entries

 An entry is an event which happens to a financial account.
-An account conceptually has a _register_ of all such events, listed in the order they occur.
+An account has a _register_ of all such events, listed in the order they occur.
 Each entry occurs at a certain point in time, may have a description, reference the data source it was pulled from, etc.

 ### Metadata Entries